Matherunner/hldoc/source/entity.rst

 referred to as *velocity clipping*.
 Collision between the player entity and a non-player entity is one of the most common and consequential events in Half-Life, so it is worthwhile to study its physics.

 Collisions occur in the position update step of an entity.
-The player entity's position update is described in :ref:`player position update`.
+In particular, the player entity's position update is described in :ref:`player position update`.
 A collision is detected by performing a player trace and checking if the trace strikes a plane.

 .. prf:definition:: Generation collision equation
    :label: generation collision equation